datastax/ai-chatbot-starter/README.md

 ## Getting Started

 1. Clone the repository
-2. Make sure you have Python 3.9+ installed
+2. Make sure you have Python 3.11 installed
-3. `pip3 install -r requirements.txt` to install the required packages
+3. Run `pip3 install -r requirements.txt` to install the required packages
 4. Obtain your OpenAI API Key from the OpenAI Settings page
 5. Create a `.env` file & add the required information.
 Add the OpenAI Key from Step 4 as the value of `OPENAI_API_KEY`.
 The Astra and OpenAI env variables are required, while the others are only needed if the respective integrations are enabled.
 6. Create a `config.yml` file with the values required.
 Here you specify both the list of pages to scrape, as well as the list of rules for your chatbot to observe.
 For an example of how this can look, take a look at either `config.yml.example_datastax`, or `config.yml.example_pokemon`.